nus-tic4001-AY2021S1/ip/docs/README.md

 Saving the task in the hard-disk

 ## Usage
-It helps to save the tasks in the hard disk automatically after exiting the program, and the format of display will be change when task save in hard disk.
+It helps to save the Tasks in the hard disk automatically after exiting the program, and the format of display will be change when task save in hard disk.
 It saves the user's time as there is no need to save manually.

 **Example of usage**:
   <br/>step 1. todo read book